dmitriychunikhin/pdfium-vfp/README.md

 ```

 ## Filling PDF forms programmatically
-PdfiumViewer gives a read-write access to form fields values, and read-only access to other field's properties like name, options and etc, adding new fields is now allowed.
+PdfiumViewer gives a read-write access to form fields values, and read-only access to other field's properties like name, options and etc, adding new fields is not allowed.

 ### PdfiumViewer::GetFormFieldsCount()